idirlab/graphnarrator/README.md

 # Graph Narrator

 This repository is about the project -- Graph Narrattor.
-It is the implementation of our paper Natural Language Generation from Large-Scale Open-Domain
-Knowledge Graphs which is submitted to ACL 2023.
 Graph Narrator aims at automatically generating natural language descriptions for a subgraph in knowledge graph.
 The training corpus we use is Wikipedia article, and the knowledge graph we use is processed Freebase that removed reverse triples and mediator nodes.

 ## Dataset